 The voiceover in the videos helps you talk to your visitors because it helps you enunciate.
 You don’t need any exclamation points or italics to get your message across.
 Hiring a professional voice artist can be a more effective approach to appeal to the FFA.

 This is also the reason videos go viral because the emotions featured in a video are contagious.
-When you show how easy your product is to use, the visitor latches onto this emotion and goes through the rest of your landing page with this feeling intact.
+When you show how easy your product is to use, the visitor latches onto this emotion and goes through the rest of your post-click landing page with this feeling intact.

-Don’t you find the emotions in the Rock ‘n’ Lolo's landing page below contagious?
+Don’t you find the emotions in the Rock ‘n’ Lolo’s post-click landing page below contagious?
 The song playing in the background and the kids dancing around … it gave me a warm and fuzzy feeling.
 Plus, I even learned a few Spanish words!

 Pro Tip: Have a service where you can emphasize the human connection?
 Use a video and win your visitors over instantly.